AmishMishra11/cash-register/README.md

 # cash-register
+This is a Cash Register web app.
-A web app where you enter bill amount and cash given and itll tell you the least number of bills required to give the remaining change
+Here when you enter the bill amount and cash given , it'll tell you the least number of bills required to give the remaining change.